-- 18. That the granting of the permit to perform 735 cubic yards (cy) of cut for utility trenching and 16,400 cy of imported gravel will not have a significant adverse effect on the environment.
-As discussed in the Addendum, the project, as conditioned, would not result in significant environmental impacts including, but not limited to, those related to erosion, surface water quality, and geology and soils. - 19.
-That the project conforms to the criteria of Chapter 8, Division VII, San Mateo County Ordinance Code, including the standards referenced in Section 8605.
+- 16. Based on the scope of the proposed changes, the Director has determined that proposed modifications reviewed on July 23, 2019 are consistent with the findings made by the Board of Supervisors on May 19, 2015 for the Big Wave NPA project and, therefore, a Minor Modification process is appropriate for making the proposed changes to the approved permits, including the Grading Permit. - a.
+Regarding the Big Wave NPA project, on May 19, 2015, the Board of Supervisors found that That the granting of the permit to perform 735 cubic yards (cy) of cut for utility trenching and 16,400 cy of imported gravel will not have a significant adverse effect on the environment.
+As discussed in the Addendum, the project, as conditioned, would not result in significant environmental impacts including, but not limited to, those related to erosion, surface water quality, and geology and soils. - b.
+Regarding the Big Wave NPA project, on May 19, 2015, the Board of Supervisors found that That the project conforms to the criteria of Chapter 8, Division VII, San Mateo County Ordinance Code, including the standards referenced in Section 8605.
 The project, as proposed and conditioned, conforms to the standards in the Grading Regulations, including timing of grading activity, erosion and sediment control, and dust control.
-The project has been reviewed and approved by the County's Department of Public Works and the Planning and Building Department's Geotechnical Engineer. - 20.
-That the project is consistent with the General Plan.
+The project has been reviewed and approved by the County's Department of Public Works and the Planning and Building Department's Geotechnical Engineer. - c.
+Regarding the Big Wave NPA project, on May 19, 2015, the Board of Supervisors found that That the project is consistent with the General Plan.
 The County General Plan land use designations for the property are General Industrial and General Open Space.
-As proposed and conditioned, the project complies with applicable policies of the General Plan, as discussed in Section F.1 of the staff report.
+As proposed and conditioned, the project complies with applicable policies of the General Plan.